WHNR

 WHNR (1360 AM) is a commercial radio station licensed to Cypress Gardens, Florida, and serving the Lakeland - Winter Haven area of Central Florida.
-The station airs a Variety Hits radio format and is owned by Ferris Waller, through licensee Walco Enterprises, LLC.
-WHNR is part of a five-station simulcast, including 1170 WKFL Bushnell, 1330 WWAB Lakeland, 1390 WAVP Avon Park, and 1400 WZHR Zephyrhills.
+The station airs a variety radio format and is owned by Ferris Waller, through licensee Walco Enterprises, LLC.
+WHNR is part of a five-station simulcast, including 1170 WKFL in Bushnell, 1330 WWAB in Lakeland, 1390 WAVP in Avon Park, and 1400 WZHR in Zephyrhills.

 By day, WHNR broadcasts with 5,000 watts, but to protect other stations on 1360 AM, it reduces power to 2,500 watts at night.
 It uses a directional antenna with a three-tower array.